KCL-BMEIS/pymagewell/README.md

 # pymagewell
-Python library for interfacing with Magewell PoCapture frame grabbers
+Python library for interfacing with Magewell ProCapture frame grabbers